West Street Recovery

 Staff bios

-Ben is West Street recovery’s Co-Director of Organizing, Research and Development.
-He has worked with WSR since its founding and has helped to launch the Harvey home repair program, found the Harvey Forgotten Survivors Caucus, and initiated community research efforts.
+Ben has worked with WSR since its founding and helped to launch the Harvey home repair program, facilitates the NAC and is deeply motivated to develop collective political strategy and collective models of leadership.
 He is a graduate of the LBJ school of Public Affairs where he studied the intersection of poverty and the environment and alternative forms of governance.
-He has done organizing work on environmental justice, and economic justice since participating in resistance to the G-20 Summit in Toronto, ON in 2009.
+He has done organizing work on environmental justice and economic justice since participating in resistance to the G-20 Summit in Toronto, ON in 2009.
+He has one child and is a performing musician and a published author.

 Felix Kapoor (He/Him, born 1987)

-Felix is West Street Recovery’s Co-Director of Operations & Rebuild Efforts, and Community Organizing.
 Felix started as a volunteer for West Street during Hurricane Harvey, and was hired on full time staff in May of 2019.
-Some of Felix’s accomplishments within West Street include launching our Harvey Repair Program and Winter Storm Uri Programs, growing the Northeast Action Collective, supporting our Covid19 cash distribution program, launching our Language Justice interpretation training, and is a fellow of the inaugural resiliency fellowship hosted by ConnectiveHTX.
+Some of Felix’s accomplishments within West Street include launching our Harvey Repair Program and Winter Storm Uri Programs, growing the Northeast Action Collective, supporting our Covid19 cash distribution program, and launching our Language Justice interpretation training.
+He is a fellow of the inaugural resiliency fellowship hosted by ConnectiveHTX.
 Felix is a native Houstonian and loves to run, bike, cook, and seek out hammocks to lay in.

 Alice Liu (She/Her, born 1999)